ooaklee/ghatd/external/observability/README.md

 - Use `TeeLogger` to preserve existing Zap output while exporting sanitised records, and `WithTraceContext` when placing a logger into a traced context.

-The OTLP logging branch exports only an explicit allowlist of low-cardinality operational fields; arbitrary primitive fields and opaque values are dropped.
+The OTLP logging branch exports an explicit allowlist of operational fields;
+unknown keys, opaque values, and namespace controls are dropped.
+Some fields receive additional value validation, as described below.
+Other operational values, such as operation names and route templates, must be static values supplied by application code or configuration, never request payloads.
 Log messages must remain static and must not interpolate request or domain data.
 HTTP paths and queries, Mongo statements, Redis keys/arguments, request and response objects, credentials, vehicle registrations, user details, and raw